Phala-Network/dstack/attestation.md

 This document outlines the process of verifying the authenticity and integrity of data produced by DStack Applications running within Intel TDX environments.

-This guide demonstrates how to validate that data generated within a TEE by a Dstack App can be trusted.

 ## 1. Review code safety

 - Review the Application code to ensure its logic is correct.